realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

       <code>num</code>
     </td>
     <td>
-      Prefix for things that refer to counts or amounts.
+      Prefix for counts or amounts, or other integer intentions that are sum-like.
     </td>
   </tr>
   <tr>